fpalini/fastdoopc/README.md

 # FASTdoopC

 *FASTdoopC* is a general software framework for the efficient acquisition of FASTA/Q genomic files in a MapReduce environment.

 It works in two stages.
 In the first stage, it can be used to automatically split an input file into blocks independently compressed using a chosen compressor and uploaded to HDFS (the distributed file system used by frameworks like Hadoop and Spark).
 In the second stage, it can be used during a MapReduce computation to read and decompress on-the-fly and in a distributed way a file compressed during the first stage.
 It runs over *Apache Hadoop* (>=3.1.1, https://hadoop.apache.org/) and *Apache Spark* (https://spark.apache.org/), and requires a *Java* compliant virtual machine (>= 1.8, https://adoptopenjdk.net).

 Notice that the framework has been designed to take fully advantage of the *HDFS* distributed file system, even thanks to the adoption of the *FASTdoop* library.
 For this reason, it requires input data to be stored on *HDFS*.

-A copy of *FASTdoopC*, including source code, can be downloaded from: [FASTdoopC](http://www.statistica.uniroma1.it/users/uferraro/experim/FASTdoopC/fastdoopc-1.0.0.zip)

 ## Usage
-The software package includes a single executable jar file, **fastdoopc-1.0.0-all.jar**, that can be used both to compress input files (first stage) and to decompress them (second stage).
+The software is released as a single executable jar file, **fastdoopc-1.0.0-all.jar**, that can be used both to compress input files (first stage) and to decompress them (second stage).

 ### File compression
 In order to compress a file, the provided **fastdoopc-1.0.0-all.jar** jar must be run from the command-line, together with the *Apache Hadoop* `hadoop jar` command, using the following syntax: